hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 4. Destructuring assignments:-
    Destructuring assignment allows for unpacking multiple return values from a function call.
-   Values can be assigned to individual variables using a single assignment statement.
+Values can be assigned to individual variables using a single assignment statement.<br>
    Example-
    ```
    function destructuringAssignments() public pure returns (uint256, bool, uint256, uint256, uint256) {